The Program

 Andrew “Smitty” Smitherman, MD

-Medical Director since 2017
+Medical Director since 2017 and Interim Program Director

 Andrew “Smitty” Smitherman (he/him) focuses his research and clinical effort on improving cancer care for adolescents and young adults as well as survivors of childhood, adolescent and young adult cancer.
 His work to date has examined the patterns of health care usage among survivors to characterize emerging chronic treatment-related morbidities.
 Building on this experience, he is currently studying the use biomarkers of aging for the early identification of the treatment-related morbidities as well as factors associated with clinical trial enrollment among AYAs.